behu-kea/dat20-classes/week-11/sql-continued.md

 ## Exercises

-We will be working with the coffee-database for today's exercises
+We will be working with the coffee-database for today's exercises.
+Find the script to create the database [here](https://github.com/behu-kea/dat20-classes/blob/master/week-11/assets/coffee-database.sql)

 First study the diagram and get an overview of the data that is stored in the database.
 Take a look at the rows in the different table.